Multiplying Polynomials Calculator

 The instruction is as follows: multiply the monomial by each term (i.e., each monomial) of the polynomial and add it all together.
 Again, to visualize what we're saying here, let's mention a few examples.
 Remember that here the initial expressions are in their simplified form, to begin with:

 Note how in the last two examples, we had a term with a minus in the initial polynomial.
-It's vital to remember about the sign in the multiplication of polynomials, and that's why these terms, later on, appeared in brackets with
+It's vital to remember about the sign in the multiplication of polynomials, and that's why these terms, later on, appeared in brackets with - in front.

 That concludes the part on multiplying a polynomial by a monomial.
 With that information at hand, we're ready to see how to multiply polynomials in general.